Same Difference: Sean Smith solo career

 Sean was the lead vocalist on the 'Beware The Bear' track "Show Me Love", which was featured on the BBC2 drama Mother Father Son starring Richard Gere.
 The single was released on 23 May 2019 through SP Music.

-He toured in Puttin' On The Ritz in Australia and the UK in mid 2019.
-Smith released "Dirty Mirrors", a duet with singer Ben Davidson, through Energise Records on 4 November 2019.
+Sean released "Dirty Mirrors", a duet with singer Ben Davidson, through Energise Records on 4 November 2019.

 In December 2019, Smith played Aladdin at The forum Theatre in Barrow.
 This production then moved to the Colne Muni theatre in January 2020.

 Sean released his debut solo album "Solo" through Energise Records on 20 July 2020.

 Sean featured on the Beware The Bear track "Wishing on the Water" which was released through SP Music on 27 August 2020.
-The track peaked at number #11 on the UK iTunes Vocal Chart & number #2 on the French iTunes Vocal Chart.

 Sean then featured on the 5 track Beware The Bear EP "We Will Survive" released through SP Music on 11 November 2020.
 The EP peaked at number #15 on the UK iTunes Singer Songwriter Album Chart.

 Sean released the "Hazard/Human" EP through Energise Records on 22 March 2021.

-Sean will release his new album "Swing For The 90's" through SP Music on 16 April 2021.
-"You're All That Matters To Me" was released as an instant grat on 14 March and peaked at number #2 on the UK iTunes Jazz Singles Chart.
-On 29 March 'Sweetness' was released on iTunes as an instant grat.
-The single peaked at number #1 on the UK iTunes Jazz Singles Chart.
-Sean released "End of the Line" as an instant grat on 5 April.
-The single peaked at number #2 on the UK iTunes Jazz Singles Chart.'Who Do You Think You Are' was the final instant grat released on 12 April.
-Sean's version hit number #1 on the UK iTunes Jazz Singles Chart.
+Sean released the album "Swing For The 90's" through SP Music on 16 April 2021.
 The album hit number #1 on the UK iTunes Jazz Album Chart & number #30 on the overall UK iTunes Album Chart.

 Sean released the duet "One And One" with Peter Wilson through Energise Records on 23 April 2021.

-Sean released the single 'In Love With The Night' through SP Music on the 17th June 2022.
-The single peaked at number 49 on the UK iTunes Dance Chart.

-Sean's new single "Young Love will be released on the 13th February 2023.
+Sean released the singles 'In Love With The Night' through SP Music on the 17th June 2022 & Young Love on the 13th February 2023.

+Sean's released the singles "Feels Like Forever" in January & "Little Song" in August 2024.

+Sean's new the single "Feel This Love" in out in June 2025.